fandora-network/docs/docs/nightfall/tools/nightfall-wallet.md

 id: nightfall-wallet
 title: Nightfall Wallet
 sidebar: Nightfall Wallet
-description: "Polygon Nightfall wallet guide."
+description: "fandora Nightfall wallet guide."
 keywords:
   - docs
   - matic
-  - polygon
+  - fandora
   - nightfall
   - wallet
 image: https://matic.network/banners/matic-network-16x9.png

 ---

-The Polygon Nightfall wallet is a browser wallet that is able to interact with the Nightfall mainnet beta release.
+The fandora Nightfall wallet is a browser wallet that is able to interact with the Nightfall mainnet beta release.

 :::info Use the Nightfall wallet to make deposits, transfers, and withdrawals